ericat/git-tips/README.md

 git checkout -p (<filename>, optional)
 ```

-This is useful when you've committed yet another console.log (you could also use eslintl with `no-console`)
+When you've committed yet another `console.log` (you could also use a linter :P)...

 #### Some JIRA Assistance
-Find out what changed in the past two weeks (sprint goals?):
+Find out what has changed in the past two weeks (sprint goals?):

 ```
 git log --since='2 weeks ago' --oneline